Industry News

 Proofreading does not make it possible to validate a piece of content as a whole.
 It does not take strategic issues or the overall consistency of marketing content into account.

-Without validation, a piece of content may be correct but ineffective.
+Without validation, content may be correct but ineffective.
 It is therefore necessary to complement this stage with a proofing process.

 Centralising feedback

 Proofing makes it possible to centralise feedback in a single tool.
-This avoids information being scattered across emails or documents.
+This avoids information being spread across emails or documents.

-This organisation enables marketing teams to save time and improve project management within their workflows.
+This organisation allows marketing teams to save time and improve project management within their workflows.

 Proofing makes it possible to set up a clear workflow to structure approvals.
 Each stage is defined and tracked.

-This setup helps secure content validation and improve its quality before publication.
+This setup helps secure content validation and improve quality before publication.

 Improving collaboration

 Proofing makes collaboration between marketing teams easier.
-It makes it possible to share feedback directly on the content.
+It allows feedback to be shared directly on the content.

-This approach improves team efficiency and makes it possible to implement smoother and more effective processes.
+This approach improves team efficiency and makes it possible to implement smoother, more effective processes.

 Proofing vs proofreading in creative projects